Redot-Engine/redot-engine/CONTRIBUTING.md

 This document summarizes the most important points for people interested in contributing to Redot, especially via bug reports or pull requests.

-The [Redot Documentation](https://docs-stable.redotengine.org/contributing/development) has a dedicated Contributing section which details these points and more, and is a recommended read.
+The [Redot Discord](https://discord.gg/redot) documentation has a dedicated Contributing section which details these points and more, and is a recommended read.

 ## Table of contents